 If a no-deal Brexit takes place, the UK would be considered a third-country nation (like the US and Australia).
 When travelling to the EU after 29 March 2019, the UK government recommends that you have a minimum of six months left on your passport from the date of arrival in an EU country.
 If it is due to expire soon then you should look to renew it now.
-The government have released a passport validity checker, which can be found here.
+The government have released a passport validity checker.

 Other changes after Brexit...